model-checking/kani/README.md

 arbitrary inputs, and if a failure is found, automatically finds the minimal test case to reproduce the problem.
-Unlike QuickCheck, generation and shrinking is defined on a per-value basis instead of per-type, which makes it much more flexible and simplifies composition.
+Unlike QuickCheck, generation and shrinking is defined on a per-value basis instead of per-type, which makes it more flexible and simplifies composition.

 If you have dependencies which provide QuickCheck `Arbitrary` implementations, see also the related